 - Summer tours are more comfortable in the cooler, morning hours.

-- Large or bulky items such as camera bags, bookbags, or over-sized handbags present a hazard to our historic furnishings, collections and woodwork.
-We will ask that you lock these items in your car before your tour or use one of our lockers available, free of charge, in the Visitor Center.
+- Only small wallets and handheld cameras are permitted on tour.
+Please leave all larger purses, backpacks, camera bags, camera equipment and other cumbersome items in vehicles.
 Fallingwater’s rooms are open for you to walk through with your guide.
 However, the hallways and doorways are narrow.
 To protect the house, our staff reserves the right to check any over-sized items at the front door.

 - Fallingwater is a carry-in/carry–out facility.
-To encourage recycling and reduce odor from waste, we ask that you take you trash with you.
+To encourage recycling and reduce odor from waste, we ask that you take your trash with you.

-- Pets are not permitted in Fallingwater or on the grounds around the house.
-While we suggest you don't leave pets in your car, please use caution if you choose to do so as this can have adverse affects, especially on hot summer days.
-Provide as much protection as possible by parking in shades areas and providing ventilation and water.
+- Pets are not permitted in Fallingwater, at the Visitor Center or on the grounds around the house.
+While we suggest you don't leave pets in your car, please use caution if you choose to do so.
+Our parking lot has limited shade and we cannot guarantee a shaded parking spot.
 When walking your pets in the parking lot areas, please be sure to use a leash and be courteous of other visitors by cleaning up after your pet.
-Pet lodging and daycare is available from several area facilities.
+Pet lodging and daycare is available from several area facilities in Farmington and Stahlstown.